Oracle VDI

+Overview

 The product features tight integration with LDAP and Active Directory for user authentication.
 When accessing a VM, the user is presented with an Oracle VDI login screen.
 Upon entering credentials, the connection broker determines the correct VM for the user based on customizable policies.
 Once the VM has been determined it will be made available (resuming when suspended, starting when shut down) and the user is then redirected to the client OS or, if VirtualBox is used as virtualization backend, the RDP server built into VirtualBox.

 Multiple supported virtualization products were: Oracle VirtualBox (included), VMware vSphere, Microsoft Hyper-V and Remote Desktop Services.
 Built-in vRDP support in VirtualBox can be used to remotely access operating systems that lack a built-in RDP server, such as Linux.

+Discontinuation

 In 2013, Oracle announced that it was discontinuing all further development of Oracle VDI, although existing customers would continue to be supported for a transitional period.
 Full support of Oracle VDI ended in March 2017.